agronholm/anyio/docs/cancellation.rst

 model.
 Threads, on the other hand, cannot be forcibly killed and shutting them down will require perfect cooperation from the code running in them.

-Cancellation in AnyIO follows the model established by the trio_ framework.
+Cancellation in AnyIO follows the model established by the Trio_ framework.
 This means that cancellation of tasks is done via so called *cancel scopes*.
 Cancel scopes are used as context managers and can be nested.
 Cancelling a cancel scope cancels all cancel scopes nested within it.
 If a task is waiting on something, it is cancelled immediately.